Monikaya/FishingTalk/readme.md

 - Fill in fishingtalk.json with a discord bot token and a webhook for your discord channel!
 - If all is done properly, everything should work.
 Contact us below if there are any issues.
 - IMPORTANT: Remember to set the "Message Content Intent" priviledged intent for the bot in the Discord Development Portal.
+- Make sure to select both the "bot" and "applications.commands" scopes in the Oauth2 Generator!

 ## Support
 Need help?
 Join our [Discord Community](https://discord.gg/7PQUdNJVhD) or open an issue!